riad5089/Traffic_sign_detector/README.md

 # Project Summary And Deployment
 The recognition task i  experimented with three pre-trained models: ResNet-34, DenseNet-121, and ResNet-50, and evaluated their performance on two separate categories: 18 categories and 25 categories.
 After comparing the results, the results revealed that the ResNet-34 model achieved the highest accuracy of 81% when classifying images into the 18 predefined categories.
 Based on this result i deployed the ResNet-34 model with 18 categoriey for my project.
 I deployed the model to HuggingFace Spaces Gradio App.
 The implementation can be found in `app` folder or [here](https://huggingface.co/spaces/MdRiad/traffic_sign_recognizer).

+# Training and Data Cleaning
+<b>Training: </b>After multiple times fine-tuning with the ResNet-50 model on Category 18 signs got an accuracy of 81%.
+<b>Data Cleaning: </b>In the data collection process from the browser, various sources of noise were encountered, including images that contained mixed categories, after undergoing multiple rounds of cleaning, the dataset was significantly reduced.
+However, it is important to note that the refinement process did not yield the desired level of improvement in model performance.

 # API integration with GitHub Pages